-The MGH Psychiatry Center for Experimental Drugs and Diagnostics (CEDD) focuses on bringing new discoveries in neuroscience and genetics to the clinic.
+The Center for Quantitative Health (CQH) in the Department of Psychiatry at Massachusetts General Hospital focuses on bringing new discoveries in neuroscience and genetics to the clinic.
 Our mission includes developing and beginning clinical investigation of novel therapeutics as well as diagnostic tests and other tools to improve patient outcomes.

 Simvastatin augmentation of lithium treatment in bipolar depression

 The Use of Human Skin in the Creation of Cellular Models of Mood Disorders